mozilla-services/autograph-edge/README.md

 config).

 If the authorization is for an add-on, it must also contain an `addonid`, which is the ID of the add-on being signed.
+It can also include the optional params:

+* `addonpkcs7digest`, a string of the PKCS7 digest algorithm to use (`"SHA1"` or `"SHA256"`).
+Defaults to `"SHA1"`.
+* `addoncosealgorithms`, an array of strings for COSE Algorithms to sign the addon with.
+Defaults to an empty list [].

 The sample configuration file in this repository can get you started.

 Note that the token must be longer than 60 characters.
 You should use `openssl rand -hex 32` to generate it.